There are a few things that are more annoying than a shaking steering wheel while you are driving.

 If you feel heavy shaking in the steering wheel when driving, the problem is most likely at one of the front wheels.

 Jack up your front wheels and turn them in the air while looking at the tires for any uneven signs.
 Tire separation can happen, and the tire gets humps that will make your steering wheel to shake.
 Check for any rough signs and damages at the rims also.

 If there is a lot of dirt on the rims, clean it up and try again.
 Check that your tire pressure is correct with a tire pressure meter.
 If you want to buy one, you can check out one in our article Best Tire Pressure Gauge.

 Switch the front and rear wheels

-You can try to switch place on the front and rear wheels to see if it is getting better.
+You can try to switch the front and rear wheels to see the problem is changing or disappearing.
 If you notice a difference, you do probably have an unbalanced tire.

 Check front suspension

 Check for any worn bushing or damaged/loose parts in your front suspension.
 Try to push both front wheels in all directions when the front is jacked up, to check for any plays or strange sounds.

 If you can’t find any damage to the tires or rims and no loose parts in the suspension, the wheels may be uneven and unbalanced.
 If you check the inside or outside of the rim, you can see some weights fitted.
 These weights are to balance the wheel.
 Sometimes the balance weights are coming loose and fall off, and it will create unbalance from your wheel.